Housing

 No hay anuncios

-This Tuesday, the Government announced the publication of the specifications for the 59 plots on the Generalitat's Contracting Platform, a file accompanied by a form for developers to submit their application, along with the tender documents that will govern the bidding process.
-Once a developer submits an application, the tender for that plot remains open for a period of one month.
-The rest of the plots will remain on the Contracting Platform until there is a developer interested in building on them.
+This Tuesday, the Government announced the publication of the details of the 59 plots on the Plataforma de Contractació de la Generalitat, a file that is accompanied by a form for developers to submit their application, along with the specifications that will govern the tender.
+Once a developer submits an application, the tender for that plot remains open for one month.
+The remaining plots will remain on the Plataforma de Contractació until a developer is interested in building on them.

 Less bureaucracy in rural areas

-In line with the objective of speeding up housing creation in Catalonia, the Government has also approved this Tuesday a decree-law to reduce bureaucracy in rural municipalities.
-According to the executive, the measure "aims to promote territorial balance and population settlement" in the 590 municipalities in Catalonia that are classified as rural, around 62% of the total in the country.
+In line with the objective of streamlining housing creation in Catalonia, the Government has also approved this Tuesday a decree-law to reduce bureaucracy in rural municipalities.
+According to the executive, the measure "aims to promote territorial balance and population rootedness" in the 590 municipalities in Catalonia that are classified as rural, close to 62% of the total in the country.

 Cargando